masc-ucsc/docs/docs/pyrope/02-basics.md

     3         // compile error
 ```

 This functionality allows to parallelize the parsing and elaboration in Pyrope.
-Also, makes the code more readable.
-Avoiding
+More important, it makes the code more readable, by looking at the beginning of
-multi-line comments is always a good idea.
+the line, it is possible to know if it is a new statement or a continuation of
+the last one.

 ### Identifiers

-An identifier is any non reserved keyword that starts with an underscore or an alphabetic character.
+An identifier is any non reserved keyword that starts with an underscore or an
-Since Pyrope is designer to support any synthesizable Verilog automatic translation, the any sequence of characters between \` can
+alphabetic character.
+Since Pyrope is designer to support any synthesizable
+Verilog automatic translation, the any sequence of characters between \` can
 form a valid identifier.
-This is needed because Verilog has the \\ that builds identifiers with special characters.
+This is needed because Verilog has the \\ that builds
+identifiers with special characters.
+The \` has the same escape sequence as
+strings with \".

 ```
 `foo is . strange!` = 4
 ```

 ## Semicolons